VVill-ga/vvill.dev/content/projects/website.md

 landscape screen, the items all fall down to the left of the post summary, and you can simply click on each title to see more.
-It is also programmed such that once I have thousands of projects to show off and blog posts written, you can scroll down in the dropdown or in the left pannel to see all the well spaced options.
+It is also programmed such that once I have thousands of projects to show off and blog posts written, you can scroll down in the dropdown or in the left panel to see all the well spaced options.
 \
 \
-Everything gets defined in a Hugo for loop in the html file which pulls out and organizes all the neccessary information about each post.
+Everything gets defined in a Hugo for loop in the html file which pulls out and organizes all the necessary information about each post.
 There is one simple JavaScript function I wrote to handle the switching of content and the dropdown menu.
 \